basblsolver/BASBLib/README.md

  - The test set included with BIPA [5][5] contains convex inner problems (__22 problems in total__)
  - A test set for bilevel problems [10][10] containing either nonconvex inner problems or problems with a structure that causes convergence issues for algorithms (__36 problems in total__)

-Thus, the primary goal of this library is to present an __actively growing collection of bilevel test problems__ gathered from various sources devoted to bilevel programming.
+## BASBLib resources

-* This repository provides a description of bilevel test problems in the `AMPL` modelling format, compatible with [`BASBL solver`](http://basblsolver.github.io/home/ "Bilevel Solver").
+Thus, with the introduction of `BASBLib`, we present an actively growing online collection of bilevel test problems, gathered from the various sources and devoted to bilevel programming.
+The library is designed as an open resource to which other researchers in the bilevel programming community can easily contribute.
+An in-depth description of BASBLib is provided in an online resource: http://basblsolver.github.io/BASBLib/ .
+It includes problem statements, a geometrical analysis of the problems, the best-known solutions, comments on inaccuracies in the literature, sources where the problem was used, and AMPL input files in the [`BASBL solver's format`](http://basblsolver.github.io/home/ "Bilevel Solver").

 ## Problems classification